fabpot-graveyard/event-dispatcher/doc/02-Recipes.markdown

         // and pass the method name and the arguments passed to this method
         $event = new sfEvent($this, 'foo.method_is_not_found', array('method' => $method, 'arguments' => $arguments));

-        // calls all listeners until one is able implements the $method
+        // calls all listeners until one is able to implement the $method
         $this->dispatcher->notifyUntil($event);

         // no listener was able to proces the event?
 The method does not exist